MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/migrating_vms.md

 In Windows 10, you can upgrade your virtual machines to support the latest virtual machine configuration version.
 This introduces changes to the compatibility, structure, and location of your virtual machine's configuration and checkpoint files.

+## Upgrade the virtual machine configuration version
+To upgrade to the latest virtual machine configuration version, open an elevated Windows PowerShell command prompt, and run one of the following commands:

+**Update-VMVersion** *vmname*

+Substitute the name of your virtual machine for vmname.

+**Note** When you use a Windows PowerShell command to upgrade the configuration version of the virtual machine, you will be notified that any saved states associated with your virtual machine will be removed.
+This includes saved states associated with checkpoints.
 ## What is the configuration version of a virtual machine?

 The configuration version defines the configuration, saved state, and checkpoint compatibility of the virtual machine.
 Virtual machines with configuration version 5 are compatible with Windows 10 and previous releases of Windows and Hyper-V. Virtual machines with configuration version 6.x are only compatible with Windows 10, and they will not run on earlier versions of Windows and Hyper-V.